-As a school the Headteacher, SENDCo and all stakeholders are expected to make Reasonable adjustments which take all aspects of the child's needs and support into consideration.
+As a school the headteacher, SENDCo and all stakeholders are expected to make Reasonable adjustments which take all aspects of the child's needs and support into consideration.
 The school strives to ensure that behaviours are not repeated and will use their best endeavours to find solutions to any difficulties a pupil may be having.
-This is done through parental partnership and seeking advice from the expertise within the school (SENDCo - Phil Saxton), St Thomas Aquinas CMAT (Educational Psychologist - Joe Dawson) or external agencies (health and medical professionals).
+This is done through parental partnership and seeking advice from the expertise within the school (SENDCo - Mrs N Fraser), St Thomas Aquinas CMAT (Educational Psychologist - Joe Dawson) or external agencies (health and medical professionals).
+Therefore, there may be variances in the application of this behaviour policy, and this is down to the discretion of the headteacher and Senior Leadership Team.